aspose-barcode-cloud/aspose-barcode-cloud-docs/barcode/developer-guide/dotnet/sdk-setup/_index.md

 [Aspose.BarCode Cloud for .NET](https://products.aspose.cloud/barcode/net/) is a cloud-based SDK designed for generating and recognizing barcodes effortlessly.
 This API facilitates barcode creation, recognition, and manipulation in the cloud environment without the need for additional software installation.
 It offers a user-friendly and efficient solution for barcode-related tasks.
 The instructions given below explain how to install the SDK and start working with the API.

 ## **Install SDK**

+SDK package is available at package repositories:

+- NuGet

 There are several ways to install Aspose BarCode cloud SDK for .NET.
 First, it is possible to use Package Manager, as shown in the code sample below.

 ```csharp